Mary Jane Ward: Biography

 One surprising feature of the book today may be the advanced political consciousness of Virginia.
 As in the movie Snake Pit, there are frequent jokes over the economic insecurities of the day, the plight of women in a depressed economy, and the need for solidarity among the downtrodden.
 The book takes Virginia further, however, making her an opponent of racial prejudice and institutional segregation.
 On one of the back wards, for example, she encounters an authoritarian nurse who will not allow anyone to walk on the ward rug —a scene repeated in the film.
 In the book, the nurse is both authoritarian and a racist, who will not let a Black patient wear a hat that Virginia has offered her.
 This antiracist message reflected the views of Mary Jane Ward and her husband, who were involved with the Council for Democratic Action in Evanston in the 1930s.

 At the time The Snake Pit was published, Ward denied that the story reflected in any way on her own life, but it was later revealed that the book had been formed around her experiences at Rockland.
+After her admission to Rockland, an experimental psychiatric institution, Ward was released eight and one-half months later on February 22, 1942.
 The kindly character "Dr. Kik" was based on Gerard Chrzanowski, who treated Ward at Rockland and had studied with Frieda Fromm-Reichmann.
 Dr. Militades Zaphiropoulos, who also worked at Rockland while Ward was being treated there, stated in an interview that Chrzanowski was nicknamed "Dr. Kik" because Americans tended to have difficulty pronouncing his name.
 In contrast with the motion picture, the novel Snake Pit shows Virginia to disagree with Dr. Kik's Freudian interpretations of her illness.
 Expressed in Ward's typical irreverent style, Virginia says "I do not like thee, Dr. Kik—now that I am not so sick".
+Ward employed literary devices to narrate a depersonalizing means of survival, an example being referring to a male staff in the institution first as "the young sailer," and later as "the young jailer," during her incidents of involuntary hydrotherapy and tube feeding.

 After the success of The Snake Pit, Ward and Quayle moved to a dairy farm outside of Chicago, where Ward continued to write.
 She went on to publish The Professor's Umbrella (1948), A Little Night Music (1951), It's Different for a Woman (1952), Counterclockwise (1969), and The Other Caroline (1970).
 Editing the last of these books for her publisher was accomplished by Millen Brand, one of the screenwriters for the film Snake Pit who had become a friend.

 Ward was hospitalized for psychiatric issues three more times during her lifetime, and her last two novels revisit the theme of psychiatric illness.
 She died on February 17, 1981, in Tucson, Arizona, at the age of 75.